isomerpages/nyp-sirs/_digital-programmes/5m-google-analytics-for-e-commerce.md

 <li>Understand advanced tools, and best practices to improve advertising and marketing ROI, measuring visitors’ engagement and creating advanced goals</li>
 <li>Uncover further details and insights into your Google Analytics data by tackling topics such as customised tracking code, filtering analytics data, setting up goals and funnels, and tracking interactive elements</li>
   </ul>

+<h4>Who Should Attend</h4>
+<p>This masterclass is suitable for any e-commerce executives involved in marketing, digital analytics or any customer-facing personnel.</p>

 <h4>Duration</h4>
 <p>2 days (9am - 6pm daily)</p>